real-dex-suite/REAL-ROBO/README.md

 # Real-Robo Teleoperation (RR-T)
+We’re in the process of cleaning and refactoring the codebase !!!

+![RR-T](./docs/data/example.gif)

 Welcome to Real-Robo, an integrated framework for robotic teleoperation and control, designed to streamline the collection of tele-operation data.

-![RR-T](./docs/data/example.gif)

 We invite and appreciate all contributions, whether it's reporting an issue, submitting a pull request, or offering feedback.
 Your input is crucial to us.
 Join our community to help enhance and simplify the data collection process!

 ## Setup